335. Fraudcast News

 – Lenny gives Homer some “protection” for his date, a switchblade.
 He looks right at it and gets stabbed in the eye, which is why he has the eye patch.
 It’s a pretty loud stab, wouldn’t he need to go to the emergency room for something like that?
 I’m getting creeped out just thinking about it.

 – Homer decides whether he should take a rowboat or swim to the girl’s camp (“Hmm… I guess it’s row vs. wade, and it’s my right to choose!”)
 What an unbelievably lame joke.
-It’s one of those things you hear and you can feel your brain throb out of annoyance.
+It’s one of those things you hear and you can feel your brain throb.

 – I think this show has had its fill with Katherine Hepburn parodies.
-We had the old beach biddies from “Catch ‘Em If You Can” and now here two shows later.
-Sure parodies of the actress date back to the amazing “Lisa’s Pony,” but they were a lot better written back then.
+We had the old beach biddies from “Catch ‘Em If You Can” and now another one just two episodes later.
+Sure, parodies of the actress date back to the amazing “Lisa’s Pony,” but they were a lot better written back then.

 – Why does Helen Lovejoy have graying hair as a little kid?
 It’s like they just shrunk down some of these characters.
 Also Cookie Kwan is there too.
 I’m surprised they didn’t have Li’l Lindsey Naegle with a candy cell phone or some shit.